Where the interests of the country and the people go, the people's navy will surely reach the track——A summary of the Chinese navy's mission to evacuate Chinese personnel in Sudan - Breaking Latest News

-Xinhua News Agency, Beijing, May 1Topic: The People’s Navy will reach where the interests of the nation go——A summary of the Chinese Navy’s mission to evacuate Chinese personnel in Sudan
+Xinhua News Agency, Beijing, May 1st:Where the interests of the country and the people go, the people’s navy will surely reach the track——A summary of the Chinese navy’s mission to evacuate Chinese personnel in Sudan

 Li Yun, Mo Xiaoliang, Tang Siyu